 Fruit (or vegetable) purees you use can influence the flavor of your product.
 Banana can add a very pronounced banana taste, so use in products where this flavor will complement the flavors in the recipe.
 Applesauce is usually pretty neutral in flavor, so it’s best used for recipes where you don’t want to taste it much.

 Ripe avocado is another great egg substitute, but note that due to its green color you may only want to use it in recipes where you can get away with it.
-For instance, many chocolate baked goods pair really well with avocado as the color is masked by the chocolate hue and flavor.
+For instance, many chocolate baked goods pair really well with avocado as the color and taste are masked by the chocolate hue and flavor.
 But obviously if you’re making a yellow cake or a strawberry cake, the green avocado hue can look off… Similarly, pumpkin and sweet potato purees work really well, but they do add an orange tinge to baked goods, so be mindful of how that will affect your final product too.

 Nut or seed butters work wonderfully well as egg substitutes, but due to their stronger flavor use these only if the flavors work with your recipe.
 Peanut butter has a very pronounced flavor, so use in peanut butter flavored desserts.
-Almond butter typically has a less strong flavor and can even be used in breads without affecting the flavor much.
+Almond butter or cashew butter typically has a less strong flavor and can even be used in breads without affecting the flavor much.
 Other nut butters will carry the flavor of the nut they’re made of… So you get the idea: use complimentary flavors.
 Note: pumpkin seed butter will color things green (similar to avocado and pumpkin & sweet potato purees; see notes above).